Wilsdorf's and Rolex's Other BrandsCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Back to the top of the page.

-According to Mikrolisk, Wilsdorf registered “Admiralty” as a brand on 1 December 1922 and it was deleted on 6 February 1923.
-Dowling & Hess has the same date for the registration but no information about the deletion.
+Wilsdorf registered “Admiralty” as a brand on 1 December 1922 and it was deleted on 6 February 1923.
 However, watches from before this date are seen with the Admiralty brand.

 Certainly the Northern Goldsmiths was an important jewellers in the early twentieth century.
 They commissioned Sidney Better, a springer and timer of Arnold Circus, London, to make them a number of tourbillon watches for entry into the Kew watch trials.
 In each of the four years between l9l8 and 1922 Better's best watches obtained over 90 marks.
-Only one Better timed watch was submitted for the l92l-22 trial and obtained 94.2 marks, the highest ever awarded for an English watch.
+Only one watch timed by Better was submitted for the 1921-1922 trial and obtained 94.2 marks, the highest ever awarded for an English watch.

 Beguelin Admiralty Watches

 On the NAWCC Message Boards, Dan Mace posted an image of a Beguelin movement with a ratchet wheel with the same engraving, not only the name brand Admiralty but also the same detail of a circle with two arrows projecting from it like this <---o--->.
 The crown wheel of this movement also has Swiss Made on it, but it is different from the one on the 1914/15 Aegler movement in that it has a fixed central core around which the outer section of the wheel rotates.
-This suggests it is a later movement than the Aegler, as well as being sourced from a different manufacturer, Beguelin, who also used the name Tramelan .
+This suggests it is a later movement than the Aegler, as well as being sourced from a different manufacturer, Beguelin, who also used the name Tramelan.
+From the dates of the registration and deregistration of Admiralty by Wilsdorf, it seems likely that this Beguelin movement dates to 1922 or 1923.

 It seems that Wilsdorf might have decided that Admiralty was a good name to use for a brand and registered it himself for one of his cheaper ranges of watches with Beguelin movements.
 Was the cancellation of this brand in 1923 due to the Northern Goldsmiths having a stern word with him about using the brand Admiralty?
 It seems at least possible.